-Chambertin Clos de Bèze shares the imperial crown with Chambertin.
+Chambertin Clos-de-Bèze shares the imperial crown with Chambertin.

-Neighbouring Mazis-Chambertin, this Clos which belonged to the Abbey of Bèze is one of the oldest in Burgundy, having been created in the 7th century.
+Neighbouring Mazis-Chambertin, this Clos - which belonged to the Abbey of Bèze - is one of the oldest in Burgundy, having been created in the 7th century.
 It covers 15.39 hectares.

-Since the 2009 vintage I am honoured to be able to offer a Chambertin Clos de Bèze made from vines over 60 years in age.
+Since the 2009 vintage I am honoured to be able to offer a Chambertin Clos-de-Bèze made from vines over 60 years in age.

-Chambertin Clos de Bèze fascinates me by its unique balance and extraordinary elegance.
-One talks about this wine in terms of the iron fist in the velvet glove.
-It has a powerful and high class personality, but at the same time is delicate, sophisticated and voluptuous.
-I find little red fruits and oh-so-seductive oriental spices.
-Built for the long term, this wine will nevertheless reveau its secrets before Mazis-Chambertin or Chambertin itself.
+Chambertin Clos-de-Bèze

+fascinates me by its unique balance and

+extraordinary elegance.
+One talks about

+this wine in terms of an iron fist in the

+velvet glove.
+It has a powerful and high

+class personality, but at the same time is

+delicate, sophisticated and voluptuous.

+I find little red fruits and oh-so-seductive

+oriental spices.
+Built for the long term,

+this wine will nevertheless reveal its

+secrets before Mazis-Chambertin or

+Chambertin itself.

-Chambertin and its immediate neighbour Clos de Bèze are the regal pair of the village.
+JASPER MORRIS MW, BURGUNDY DIRECTOR Chambertin and its immediate neighbour Clos de Bèze are the regal pair of the village.
 The quirks of Burgundian law allow for wines made from the latter to be labelled as the former though this rarely happens.
 Chronologically, Clos de Bèze comes first as the monastery of Bèze, north of Dijon, received a donation of existing vineyards here shortly after its foundation in 630, whereas Monsieur Bertin, who owned the fields which now bear his name, came later.
 The differences?
 The slope is a touch more pronounced in the Clos de Bèze, with browner soil below, lighter above.
 There are many small stones in the topsoil of the Clos, which drains well and is a notably warm site.
 It has been suggested that the southern part of Clos de Bèze, with more marl, is the better, whereas at the other end the land falls away to the north.
 The Clos de Bèze is a subtly nuanced wine, complex, classy, and delicate.
-Often it shows very well in barrel compared to its more powerful neighbour, and is usually the first of the pair to show its charms in bottle.
+Often it shows very well in barrel compared to its more powerful neighbour and is usually the first of the pair to show its charms in bottle.
+KEY 2015 CHAMBERTIN, CLOS-DE-BÈZE, GRAND CRU The pretty pink-purple colour of Clos de Bèze is never the deepest.
+The quality of this great vineyard shows, however, in the beautifully fine, elegant bouquet, with violets among the elusive floral aromas, supported by a concentration of blueberry and blackberry notes.
+It is very impressive on the palate too, so fine and well-balanced, a real beauty.
+Enjoy the velvety fruit, as fine as it could possibly be, with wonderful balance, subtlety and finesse.
+Regal dark fruit and elegance are the lasting impression; silky, magically stylish.
+There is no sign of the stems until a complex whisper at the absolute finish.
+The tannins are very fine and the freshness of the vintage is apparent throughout.
+Very complete even from cask; power twinned with finesse.
+Drink 2023-2040.
+CHAMBERTIN CLOS-DE-BÈZE